sinconorM/WebScraper/README.md

 # WebScraper
 This is a simple Web Scraper using Python and BeautifulSoup.
-Purpose of this project is just to practice my python skills and do an interesting project
+Purpose of this project is just to practice my basic python skills and do a simple project